Appealing Regulations and Grades

 How to appeal a final grade

-If you have questions or concerns about a final grade, you are encouraged to to discuss them with your instructor.
-If the matter cannot be resolved informally, you can begin a formal reassessment process by filling out a Request for a Reassessment of a Final Grade [PDF - 246kB].
+If you have questions or concerns about a final grade, you are encouraged to discuss them with your instructor.
+If the matter cannot be resolved informally, you can begin a formal reassessment process by filling out a Request for a Reassessment of a Final Grade.
 Make sure that you clearly identify the specific component you wish to have reassessed and the grounds for your request.
 Your completed request form can be submitted to the Registrar's Office with a fee of $50, which is refundable if the grade is changed.

 Once the reassessment is complete, you will be notified by the Registrar's Office of the outcome.
 If the reassessment results in the assignment of a new grade (higher or lower), the new grade will replace the original one and the $50 fee will be refunded.

-For more information on the grade reassessment process, you should contact the faculty/school/college that is offering the course in question.
+For more information about the grade reassessment process, you should contact the faculty/school/college that is offering the course in question.